Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$: Formulation

 with $\mathit{i}$ and $\mathit{j}$ the electron band indices.
-A derivation of the exciton gap equation with the explicit electronic structure of TiSe$_2$ is outlined in the Appendix A. The sum over ${\bf k'}$ in Eq.\ (\ref{eq:gap}) was performed using the fast Fourier transform with a $46 \times 46$ $k$-point mesh within the hexagonal 1st BZ.
-The indirectness of the gap was properly taken into consideration in this process.
+A derivation of the exciton gap equation with the explicit electronic structure of TiSe$_2$ is outlined in the Appendix \ref{sec:formulation}.
+A similar formulation was presented by Monney $et~al$ before.\cite{Monney2009}